Where to Disc Golf

 |Tyler State Park||

-A 27-hole course begins by the Upper Plantation Picnic Area.
-Much like regular golf, but using a "Frizbee" or golf disc, the object is to complete each hole in as few strokes as possible.
+One of the top ranked courses in the country, this 36-hole course begins at the Upper Plantation Picnic Area.
+Much like regular golf, but using a “Frisbee” or disc, the object is to complete each hole in as few strokes as possible.
 Course maps with rules and scorecards are available at the park office and at the Upper Plantation Picnic Area parking lot.
-For more information contact the Bucks County Disc Golf Alliance. www.bcdga.com
+The Bucks County Disc Golf Alliance offers tournaments, clinics, and leagues. www.bcdga.com

 |Clear Creek State Park||